Yugoslavia–European Communities relations

 From the establishment of the European Economic Community (later expanded into the European Union) in 1958 until the breakup of Yugoslavia in the early 1990s, thus during the Cold War period, the Socialist Federal Republic of Yugoslavia was the first socialist state to develop relations with the organisation.
 Notwithstanding occasional and informal proposals coming from both sides, Yugoslavia never became a full member state of the EEC.

 The EEC, and later EU, would cite the breakup of Yugoslavia as a reason for existential guilt in not having averted the humanitarian crisis on adjacent territory, and this served as a springboard for the creation of the Common Foreign and Security Policy.

 Mutual interactions between the two sides intensified in the late 1980s and early 1990s but all progress was cut off as of 25 November 1991 due to the wars in Slovenia and Croatia.
 Prior to the cut off, Yugoslavia was the EEC's second largest trade partner in the Mediterranean area, just after Algeria, with 90% of industrial imports from Yugoslavia to the EEC not subject to any duty.

+Slovenia, which declared its independence from Yugoslavia, joined the EU in 2004, while Croatia joined in 2013.
+Other countries, Montenegro, North Macedonia, and Serbia, are currently in accession negotiations, while Bosnia and Herzegovina has been declared a candidate country for EU membership, and Kosovo a potential candidate.